 So how long can a Hemi 5.7 typically last?

 Most modern gas engines are over-engineered and built to withstand extreme conditions.
-Manufactures spend millions on R&D to ensure these trucks see plenty of trouble-free miles.
-So, if your conditions are “normal” and you’ve really looked well after the truck there’s no reason why your hemi shouldn’t see 300k miles or more without major engine and transmission repairs.
+Manufacturers spend millions on R&D to ensure these trucks see plenty of trouble-free miles.
+So, if your conditions are “normal” and you’ve really looked well after the truck there’s no reason why your Hemi shouldn’t see 300k miles or more without major engine and transmission repairs.

 Preventative maintenance cures all

 The service manual should serve as a guide to how far apart the service intervals should be spaced.
 So if you notice a pattern when transmission oil changes are carried out, say every 60k miles, do your best to continue that maintenance pattern.
 If the scheduled engine services are done every 10K miles, it won’t hurt to do a small oil and oil filter change between services.